KenjiNishi/java-capacitation/classNotes.md

 * DAO - Data Access Object: Not a Design Pattern, it's a Middleman between controllers and DB, APIs, etc...
 The Controller should never instantiate a Model, the DAO is the one responsible for granting it access to the data.

+# Lecture 15 - Spring Review and Retrospective